-- An application for registration filed under the old Ordinance repealed Cap.
-43 and which is converted under the new OrdinanceCap.
-559 is treated as if made on the commencement date of the new Ordinance 4 April 2003 (section 11(3) of Schedule 5). - A converted application retains its priority date, if it claims priority from a Convention application or WTO application made no more than 6 months before the commencement date of the new Ordinance4 April 2003. - But conversion will result in a loss of priority for applications which claim priority from a Convention application or WTO application made more than 6 months before the commencement date 4 April 2003 (section 11(3) and 13 of Schedule 5).
+- An application for registration filed under the repealed Cap.
+43 and which is converted under Cap.
+559 is treated as if made on 4 April 2003 (section 11(3) of Schedule 5). - A converted application retains its priority date, if it claims priority from a Convention application or WTO application made no more than 6 months before 4 April 2003. - But conversion will result in a loss of priority for applications which claim priority from a Convention application or WTO application made more than 6 months before 4 April 2003 (section 11(3) and 13 of Schedule 5).